The History of the Upper Clutha A&P Show

 To celebrate the 50th Show, Mrs Sybil Hunt, wife of the Society’s first president – Mr J S Hunt – opened the event in 1983.
 In 2012, Prime Minister John Key attended to mark the 75th Show.
 A member of the Royal Agricultural Society of New Zealand, the Wanaka A&P Show was awarded Royal Event status in 2008.
 Three events – Round the Ring equestrian, Dog Trials and Stud Sheep – were given the prestigious status and 14 RAS Royal Event medals were handed out.

 Wanaka Show Early Photos

 The Wanaka A&P Show attracts celebrity guests each year.
 In recent years, Olympic gold medallists Georgina and Caroline Evers-Swindell, former All Black Richard Loe, country music and comedy icons the Topp Twins and politicians have attended.
-Television and radio personality Marcus Lush is the celebrity guest for the 2014 Show.
-The Show has grown every year and continues to do so – now attracting about 25,000 people.
+Annabel Langbein was our celebrity chef with cooking demonstrations for the 2017 Show .
+The Show has grown every year and continues to do so – now attracting between 35,000-40,000 people.
 It runs over two days (Friday and Saturday) during the second weekend in March each year.

 Prime Minister Bill English after the famous Jack Russell race.

 Jools and Lynda Topp at the 2017 Wanaka Show